KCI The Anti_Meth Site

 I have been married to a meth addict for 5 years.
 I understand the behaviors and when he is clean, I am confident that I can tell when he isn't.
 When he starts using again, though, things soon become confusing and I can't tell what is going on in my life, especially whether he is being honest with me or not.
 He disappears for days at a time.
 He comes home only to get dressed for work after wearing the same clothes for a couple of days and he is soooo sorry about being gone.
 He claims he has anxiety like attacks and he is to scared to call or see anyone, yet he goes to Wal-Mart or calls friends and always seems to make it to work without fail but can not seem to make it home or call me and his kids.
 This makes absolutely no sense to me.
 I am aware that that is probably my answer, yet I am curious if these so-called anxiety attacks really do happen and whether there is any way he could be telling the truth.
 He has made himself a doctors appt. to get on some kind of anti-anxiety or anti-depressant, but that concerns me also if there is a chance he is still using.
 Couldn't that be dangerous.
 My depression has escalated to a point that it is hard to even get out of bed let alone feel motivated enough to try and deal with this.
 I want a divorce, but I need to take this one step at time and get a little of my life back and any clarity on my situation would be very helpful.

-danimal55 Re: he says they are anxiety attacks
+Re: He says they are anxiety attacks and not meth induced

 I'm sure that they are *meth induced* anxiety attacks.